kilpkonn/msc-thesis/main.typ

 To check for semantic equality of types we see if two types can be unified.
 Rust's type system is based on a Hindley-Milner type system @affine-type-system-with-hindley-milner, therefore the types are compared in a typing environment.
-In Rust, the _trait solver_ is responsible for checking unification of types#footnote(link("https://rustc-dev-guide.rust-lang.org/ty.html")).
+In Rust, the _trait solver_ is responsible for checking unification of types#cite-footnote("Rust Compiler Development Guide, The ty module: representing types", "2024-04-06", "https://rustc-dev-guide.rust-lang.org/ty.html").
 The trait solver works at the HIR level of abstraction, and it is heavily inspired by Prolog engines.
 The trait solver uses "first-order hereditary harrop" (FOHH) clauses, which are Horn clauses that are allowed to have quantifiers in the body @proof-procedure-for-the-logic-of-hereditary-harrop-formulas.
-Before unification, types are normalized to handle type projections #footnote(link("https://rust-lang.github.io/chalk/book/clauses/type_equality.html")).
+Before unification, types are normalized to handle type projections #cite-footnote("Chalk book, Type equality and unification", "2024-04-06", "https://rust-lang.github.io/chalk/book/clauses/type_equality.html").
 In @rust-type-projections, all `Foo`, `Bar` and `Baz` are different projections to the type `u8`.

 #figure(